adsneap/TypeTopology/source/Todd/README.md

 itself, and so it is a long-term goal for our project to fully formalise these lemmas.

-The file `FunctionMachinery` only gives negation as a completed ...
+`FunctionMachinery` only gives negation as a completed ...

-The file `TernaryBoehmRealsSearch` is incomplete.
+`TernaryBoehmRealsSearch` is incomplete.
 The fact that any function on ternary Boehm encodings with a continuity oracle yields a uniform continuity oracle that can be used to search that function (Lemma ? in the paper) has been assumed.
 This is because we prioritised formalising other results over this extensive, but clearly true, lemma.
 The formalistaion of this lemma is a priority for future work, though may be very involved and require a lot of work.